gloryofrobots/arza/README.md

 ```
 Program will run painfully slowly with stock python so I recomend using pypy instead
 You may need pypy toolchain in the path see ```obin_py/runobin.sh``` for details.
-Obin does not compiles with RPython, but it can be done with some effort.
+Obin does not compiles with RPython currently, but it can be done with some effort.

 Obin may not have any practical interest but it may be usefull for people who begin to study compilers and virtual machines